English and Modern Languages

 Library and Learning Resources

-• The English Faculty Library – housing key collections for English studies.
+The English Faculty Library, containing essential collections for English literature study.

-• The Taylor Institution Library – a world-renowned library specializing in modern European languages and literatures.
+The Taylor Institution Library, renowned for its focus on modern European languages and literatures.

-• The Bodleian Library – one of the greatest libraries in Europe, including the Weston Library, which contains priceless manuscripts and rare early editions.
+The Bodleian Library, one of Europe’s greatest libraries, including the Weston Library with rare manuscripts and early editions.

 Course Structure and Flexibility

-One of the greatest strengths of the course is its flexibility, allowing students to shape their academic journey according to their interests.
+One of the key strengths of the English and Modern Languages course at Oxford is its flexibility, allowing students to tailor their studies to their interests.

-On returning to Oxford, students can select from a broad range of specialist option papers in English literature, modern languages, and comparative literature.
-A major highlight of the final year is the dissertation, which allows students to produce an extended piece of original research.
-This can either focus on English literature, the chosen modern language, or a comparative topic that brings together both fields of study.
+Final Year: Back at Oxford, students select from specialist option papers in English, modern languages, and comparative literature.
+The year culminates in a dissertation, allowing students to conduct original research focused on English literature, their modern language, or a comparative topic linking both disciplines.

 Funding During the Year Abroad

-Financial support is available to help students make the most of their year abroad.
-Some activities, such as working as a language assistant, come with a salary.
-In addition, there are multiple sources of funding and bursaries:
+Oxford provides a range of financial support options to help students make the most of their year abroad.
+Certain activities, such as working as a language assistant, may include a salary.
+Additional funding opportunities include:

-• Oxford Bursaries remain available for UK students from lower-income households, subject to means-tested assessment.
+Oxford Bursaries for UK students from lower-income households, assessed on a means-tested basis.

-• Travel grants may be offered through colleges or the Modern Languages Faculty.
+Travel grants available through colleges or the Modern Languages Faculty.

-It is important to note that actual living costs (such as accommodation, food, and travel expenses) will vary depending on the destination country and the nature of the activity undertaken.
-Some expenses, such as visa fees or insurance costs, may also apply.
-Up-to-date guidance is provided through the Study Abroad webpage.
+Actual living costs, including accommodation, food, and travel, vary by destination and activity type.
+Additional expenses, such as visa fees or insurance, may also apply.
+Updated guidance is available on Oxford’s Study Abroad webpage.

 A Typical Week